urock/FpgaOpenCV/fpga/FrameBufferRefDesign/readme.md

 # Frame Buffer Reference Design
 ## works with Python-1300-C Camera Module

-List of IPs, which are4 used in this project:
+List of IPs, which are used in this project:
 ![1]